 But if you want to watch the funny guy turn serious, ask Bill about philanthropy.
 Giving back, he says, completely straight-faced, is a responsibility, not an option.
 And the centerpiece of his personal efforts is the Murray Bros.
 Caddyshack® Charity Golf Tournament, hosted by Bill and his five brothers in St. Augustine, Florida, home of the original Murray Bros.
 Caddyshack restaurant.

-The annual tournament allows Murray to combine subjects he loves: family, charity and golf.
+The annual tournament allows Bill to combine subjects he loves: family, charity and golf.
 “I love golf and spending time with my brothers,” he tells me.
 “It’s great for all of us to come to Florida, spend time in the restaurant, play these great courses with our friends and do some good things for this community.
 We’ve had a lot of fun with this tournament and we believe the end result is very worthwhile.”

 Giving back is another Murray family tradition.
-“It’s just how we were brought up,” Bill Murray says.
-Joel Murray explains that their widowed mother, who raised her six sons and three daughters alone, was their primary inspiration.
+“It’s just how we were brought up,” Bill says.
+Joel explains that their widowed mother, who raised her six sons and three daughters alone, was their primary inspiration.
 “I don’t know how she made the bills every month.
 But when she would sit down and do the bills, she would write a check for charity.
 Even if it was $25, she would write a check for something.
 She was doing her best to keep shoes on us and was always giving something away.”